Top 10 Habits of Successful Corporate Counsel: #5 Being Curious and Avoiding Typecasting

 The same is true for successful corporate counsel.
 It takes only one role to show what you can do.
 When you get that call, make sure you answer it.

-Disclaimer: The information in any resource collected in this virtual library should not be construed as legal advice or legal opinion on specific facts and should not be considered representative of the views of its authors, its sponsors, and/or ACC.
+Disclaimer: The information in any resource in this website should not be construed as legal advice or as a legal opinion on specific facts, and should not be considered representing the views of its authors, its sponsors, and/or ACC.
 These resources are not intended as a definitive statement on the subject addressed.
-Rather, they are intended to serve as a tool providing practical advice and references for the busy in-house practitioner and other readers.
+Rather, they are intended to serve as a tool providing practical guidance and references for the busy in-house practitioner and other readers.